 - 7.1.
 Students who wish to change programme or mode of study are encouraged only to do so between academic years.
 If a student changes mode of study from full-time to part-time (or vice versa) or transfers to a different programme of study during the academic year, the fee will be re-calculated for the full year of study.
-The new fee will be based on the new mode of study to which the student has transferred.
+The new fee will be based on the student's new study mode.
 Note that this applies to changes to mode of study in the first term of the academic year and that changes to mode of study after term one are not normally possible.
 The recalculated fee will be based on the new fee cohort year and/or programme the student joins as a result of the change. - 7.2.
-Changing mode of study can affect government student funding entitlements and students receiving tuition fee and/or maintenance loans must take advice on how they will be affected before deciding to make any changes.
+Changing mode of study can affect government student funding entitlements, which may be subject to terms and conditions of a funder (for example the Student Loans Company), and students receiving tuition fee and/or maintenance loans should seek advice about the impact on their fees prior to making the change.

-8. Tuition Fee Debt
+8. Tuition fee debt